-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will be subject to the following:
+In addition to the general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development on this site will be subject to the following:

 - Preparation of a Transport Assessment as part of any planning application to identify the impact of the development on the highway network.
-This assessment should specifically include the impact on New Lane and the New Lane and Mansfield Road Junction and the provision of appropriate mitigating measures: - The preparation of a Master Plan setting out the broad location of new development on the site, phasing of new development within the site and the details of an appropriate landscaping scheme to which seeks to retain and enhance boundary treatments, with particular emphasis on the southern boundary with the Blidworth Conservation Area; - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding areas; - The implementation of suitable measures to address the legacy of former coal mining activities within the area; and - Post determination archaeological mitigation measures.
+This assessment should specifically include the impact on New Lane and the New Lane and Mansfield Road Junction and the provision of appropriate mitigating measures; - The preparation of a Master Plan, forming part of any planning application(s) setting the broad location of new development on the site, and the phasing of new development and the details of an appropriate landscaping scheme which seeks to retain and enhance boundary treatments, with particular emphasis on the southern boundary with the Blidworth Conservation Area.
+Phasing in all cases must be appropriate to the size of the development, reflect on site and infrastructure provision constraints and not be unviable for the developer to implement; - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - The investigation of the potential impact arising from the legacy of former coal mining activities within Blidworth and the implementation of any necessary mitigation measures; and - The investigation of potential archaeology on the site and any necessary post-determination mitigation measures secured by condition on any planning consent.